LATE APPLICATION DEADLINE: JAN. 15

 The $28 application fee is non-refundable but will count toward your total payment if selected.
-The tuition fee for the workshop is $2,250.
-If selected, a 50% deposit of $1,097 is due on by January 22, with the remaining $1,125 due on February 15.
+The tuition fee for the workshop is $2,450.
+If selected, a 50% deposit of $1,225 is due by Monday, January 22, with the remaining $1,197 due on Monday, February 26.

 All fees are non-refundable.
 However, in the unlikely event that The Collective Quarterly cancels or reschedules the Event, The Collective Quarterly will make a reasonable effort to notify you and, if necessary, reimburse the full registration fee.
 The Collective Quarterly is not responsible for reimbursing travel expenses if the Event is canceled.